- Productivity tools (apps and services) give you the ability to automate or streamline processes in your workflow.

 Snagit alternatives: Droplr, Markup Hero, and Captivate.

-TextSniper is a text recognition utility for Mac that lets you capture unselectable text on the screen.
-You can use it to extract text from images, videos, and other visual documents like PDFs, screencasts, screenshots, webpages, etc. To use it, all you need to do is press a hotkey.
+TextSniper is a text recognition utility for Mac that lets you capture and unselectable text on the screen.
+You can use it to extract text from images, videos, and other visual documents like PDFs, screencasts, screenshots, web pages, etc. To use it, all you need to do is press a hot key.
 As soon as you do that, it triggers the utility and returns a crosshair.
 This crosshair is what you need to use to select the text that you want to capture from a document.
 Captured text is saved to the clipboard, and you can paste it into any text field you want.

-Besides the regular capture mode, TextSniper also provides a few more capture options such as keep line breaks: to add line breaks to your captured text; additive clipboard: to capture text from multiple sources and paste them at once; and text to speech: to translate text from any visual document into speech.
+Besides the regular capture mode, TextSniper also provides a few more capture options, such as keeping line breaks: to add line breaks to your captured text, additive clipboard: to capture text from multiple sources and paste them at once, and text-to-speech: to translate text from any visual document into speech.
 TextSniper is a paid app.
 It comes in at $6.49, with a 7-day free trial.